Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Experiment Validation

-We reduce the LPF bandwidth to $\omega_\mathrm{max}'= 404$~rad/s to provide more inertia.
-Fig.~\ref{fig:max} shows the test results, which present similar oscillatory behavior as baseline results.
-Instability due to the CPL occurs at $P_{\mathrm{CPL}}=45$~kW.
-It is worth noting that inertia with $\omega_\mathrm{max}'$ is smaller than maximum inertia predicted by \eqref{cmaximum} with $\omega_\mathrm{max} =R_\mathrm{e}/L = 357$~rad/s.
-This is mainly because the source converter is not an ideal voltage source and has its own dynamics from the inner loops.
+Next, we reduce the LPF bandwidth to $\omega_\mathrm{f,max}'= 404$~rad/s to provide larger inertia.
+Fig.~\ref{fig:results}(c) shows the test results, which present similar oscillatory behavior at $P_{\mathrm{CPL}}=45$~kW as the baseline results.
+It is worth noting that inertia with $\omega_\mathrm{f,max}'$ is smaller than maximum inertia predicted by \eqref{cmaximum} with $\omega_\mathrm{f,max}= 357$~rad/s.
+This is mainly because the source converter is not an ideal voltage source and has dynamics from the inner loops.

-Finally, we further reduce the LPF bandwidth to $\omega_\mathrm{large} = 125$~rad/s to provide large virtual inertia and the test results are shown in Fig.~\ref{fig:large}.
-The system becomes unstable when the CPL power is stepped from $13$~kW to $15$~kW, showing that the stability is significantly reduced by the large virtual inertia.
+Finally, we further reduce the LPF bandwidth to $\omega_\mathrm{f,large} = 125$~rad/s to provide even larger virtual inertia, and the test results are shown in Fig.~\ref{fig:results}(d).
+The system becomes unstable when the CPL power is stepped from $13$~kW to $15$~kW, showing that the system stability is significantly deteriorated.